Configuration Management

 How Config Plugins Work

-A config plugin is an executable that implements a simple command-line interface with the following requirements:
+A config plugin is an executable that implements a command-line interface with the following sub-commands:

 The agent automatically: